bowheart/trikl/README.md

 > *Wait, what promise?* &ndash; Every trickle creates a promise chain internally.
 The first promise in the chain can be accessed via `trickle.promise` and resolved and rejected with `trickle.resolve()` and `trickle.reject()` respectively.

-- `trickle.then()` &ndash; calls `then()` on the underlying promise, but returns the trickle for chaining.
-The usage is therefore exactly the same as [Promise.prototype.then()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then).
+- `trickle.then()` &ndash; calls `then()` on the last promise in the underlying promise chain, but returns the trickle for chaining.
+The signature is therefore exactly the same as [Promise.prototype.then()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then).

-Yep, you can add links to the underlying promise chain via `trickle.then()` and `trickle.catch()` respectively.
+Yep, you can add links to the underlying promise chain via `trickle.then()` and `trickle.catch()`.
 Since Trikl exposes `then` and `catch` methods, most code that expects a promise can receive a trickle instead.

 And that does it for the basics.
 You can now use Trikl like a pro (basically)!
 But that isn't everything.
 Read through the Method API and the more in-depth examples for real pro status.